OlivierHnt/RadiiPolynomial.jl/docs/src/examples/infinite_dimensional_proofs/ode/lorenz_po.md

-# Periodic orbit for ordinary differential equations (ODE)
+# Periodic orbit of the Lorenz system

-In this example, we will prove the existence of a periodic orbit of the Lorenz equations
+In this example, we will prove the existence of a periodic orbit of the Lorenz system

 ```math
 \frac{d}{dt} u(t) = f(u(t), \sigma, \rho, \beta) :=